aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/missing-features-in-npoi/working-with-bookmarks-in-npoi/_index.md

 ﻿---
-title: Work with Bookmarks – Aspose.Words for .NET
+title: Work with Bookmarks
+second_title: Aspose.Words for .NET
 articleTitle: Work with Bookmarks
 linktitle: Work with Bookmarks
 description: "Add a bookmark into a document.
 NPOI does not provide an opportunity to work with bookmarks using C#."